varunsridharan/woocommerce-quick-donation/readme.txt

 WooCommerce Shopping Cart Donation which makes WooComerce to use for online donation purpose.
 This plugin will create a new product in the name of **donation**.

+<h3> Plugin Support / Feature Request </h3>
+Dear User, if you need any help regarding this plugin or require any new feature in this plugin kindly contact me via Email : plugin@varunsridharan.in / kindly post it in github.

 <h3> Features </h3>
 * Redirect User After Donation Added To Cart [Cart Page / Checkout Page]
 * Select Your Preferred Payment Gateway For Donation